BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/RotateEulerRefFrame.md

 OrientationAnalysis Filters (Conversion)

 ## Description ##
-This Filter will rotate the *Euler Angles* that exist at each **Element**.
+This Filter will rotate the *Euler angles* that exist at each **Element**.
 In actuality, the *reference frame* is being rotated and thus the *Euler Angles* necessary to represent the same orientation must change to account for the new *reference frame*.
 The user can set an *angle* and an *axis* to define the rotation of the *reference frame*.

 ## Parameters ##
 | Name | Type | Description |